I know what you’re thinking 23 minutes into your call center experience:

 Since moving to Influx, both the Vend team and their customers have enjoyed a high level of service without the support coverage gaps that used to occur.

-The following suggestions are a combination of lessons learned by McCormack and Searle and recommendations from CoSupport, Influx, PartnerHero and Boldr on how a company can have a smooth, effective outsourcing experience.
+The following suggestions are a combination of lessons learned by McCormack and Searle and recommendations from CoSupport, Influx, PartnerHero and Boldr on how a company can have a smooth, effective customer support outsourcing experience.

-Making outsourcing work requires commitment — you can’t get the benefits without putting in the work to the partnership.
+Making outsourcing work requires commitment — you can’t get the benefits without putting in the work to make the partnership a success.
 If your executive team is only looking for lower costs, you may not have the time and resources needed for long-term success.

 Different services fill different needs.
 Some are great at handling high-volume, highly repetitive conversations, while others focus on more complex and in-depth situations (perhaps at a higher cost per interaction).
 You also need to consider time zone crossovers, ease of training, language needs, and your minimum volume.